Sv1745/CivicSense/SETUP_GUIDE.md

 ### Create a New Supabase Project

 1. Go to [supabase.com](https://supabase.com) and create a new project
-2. Choose a project name (e.g., "CivicSense")
+2. Choose a project name (e.g., "CivicNetra")
 3. Set a secure database password
 4. Choose your preferred region